 Just be sure to set your price filters before you get too deep into the listings to avoid falling in love with an item before noticing the price.

-Over half a million items have recevied a second life through Chairish (a play on cherish…)!
+Over half a million items have received a second life through Chairish (a play on cherish…)!

 While this is an incredible feat overall, it’s even more impressive when you consider the amount of their inventory which is furniture.

-Chairish has a large inventory of used furniture in their store with a focus on vintage items.
-If you’re looking for mod or mid century items this is a great place to start!
+Chairish has a large inventory of used furniture in its store with a focus on vintage items.
+If you’re looking for mod or mid-century items this is a great place to start!

 They also have a significant amount of furniture from other countries such as African milking stools, French dining sets, etc.